-- 1. The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme. - The study choice check for international students as referred to in the Study Choice Advice Rules consists of - Not applicable. - 2.
+- The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme.
+The study choice check for international students as referred to in the Study Choice Advice Rules consists of information evenings/activities with an option to make an appointment for a personal conversation with the study advisor or to follow online webinars if the student is not able to attend the activities on campus. - 2.
 Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
 Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme.

-International students as referred to in the Study Choice Advice Rules will receive further information on the study choice check within 4 weeks following registration. - 3.
-The digital questionnaire can be completed in the period between and ..
-Not applicable.
+International students as referred to in the Study Choice Advice Rules will receive further information on the study choice check within 4 weeks following registration.

+3. For Dutch students the digital questionnaire can be completed in the period between 1 October and 31 August.

-The study choice activities for international students will take place in the period between and Not applicable.
+The study choice activities for international students will take place in the period between 1 October and 10 July and between 17 August and 31 August.

-- 4. The contact moments with the study programmes are planned in the period between and ... - 5.
-The contact moment will consist of Not applicable. - 6.
+- 4. The contact moments with the study programmes are planned in the period between 1 October and 10 July and between 17 August and 31 August. - 5.
+The contact moment will consist of a personal, individual conversation.
+For international students, this individual conversation can also take place by telephone or via skype contact. - 6.
 The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
-The study choice advice offers one of 4 options: - A there is a good match with our study programme; - B there is a match with our study programme which certain provisos: - C it is doubtful whether there is a match with our study programme: - D there is no good match with our study programme. - 8.
-Students will receive a study choice advice 'A' if:
+The study choice advice offers one of 4 options: - A there is a good match with our study programme; - B there is a match with our study programme which certain provisos; - C it is doubtful whether there is a match with our study programme; - D there is no good match with our study programme.